andrew/ultimate-awesome/README.md

 - [awesome-free-saas](https://github.com/tzhangchi/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
 - [awesome-theravada](https://github.com/johnjago/awesome-theravada) - Curated list of Theravada Buddhist teachings.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
+- [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
 - [awesome-earth-engine-apps](https://github.com/philippgaertner/awesome-earth-engine-apps) - A collection of all public Google Earth Engine Apps. .
 - [awesome-graph-ood](https://github.com/THUMNLab/awesome-graph-ood) - Papers about out-of-distribution generalization on graphs.
 - [Awesome-AI](https://github.com/VidyasagarMSC/Awesome-AI) - The guide to master Artificial Intelligence (machine learning & deep learning) from beginner to advance.